yannicnoller/yannicnoller.github.io/_pages/about.md

 5. **Human Factors in SE**: studying developer needs and requirements for successful deployment of testing and repair techniques in development practice

-His Ph.D. work focused on differential software testing, in particular, by combining fuzzing and symbolic execution in the context of regression analysis, algorithmic complexity analysis, side-channel analysis, and robustness analysis of neural networks.
+Before joining RUB in July 2024, Yannic was an *Assistant Professor* at [Singapore University of Technology and Design (SUTD)](https://sutd.edu.sg/) and a *Research Assistant Professor* in the Department of Computer Science at the [National University of Singapore (NUS)](http://www.nus.edu.sg/).
+He pursued his Ph.D. in Computer Science in the Software Engineering group (advised by [Prof. Lars Grunske](https://www.informatik.hu-berlin.de/de/Members/lars-grunske)) at the [Humboldt-Universität zu Berlin](https://www.hu-berlin.de/en), Germany.
+His Ph.D. research focused on differential software testing, in particular, by combining fuzzing and symbolic execution in the context of regression analysis, algorithmic complexity analysis, side-channel analysis, and robustness analysis of neural networks.